Azure/azure-functions-kafka-extension/README.md

 This repository contains Kafka binding extensions for the **Azure WebJobs SDK**.
 The extension status is in beta.
 The communication with Kafka is based on library **Confluent.Kafka**.

 **DISCLAIMER**: This library is supported in the Premium Plan along with support for scaling.
 It is fully supported when using Azure Functions on Kubernetes where scaling will be handed by KEDA - scaling based on Kafka queue length.
-It is currently not supported on the Consumption plan (there will no scale from zero).
+It is currently not supported on the Consumption plan (there will be no scale from zero).

 ## Bindings